Skip to Content

 Abington Park Museum

 There is no better place to tell the story of Abington than in the building that was once the manor house for the extensive Abington estate.
 The galleries chart the history and development of Abington as it has grown from a medieval manor to an attractive leafy suburb of Northampton.
 Designed to allow people of all ages to explore; discover the people and places who have made Abington their home, and their experiences past and present.
+Exhibitions change throughout the year providing a varied range of interesting subjects.

 The Military Galleries at Abington Park Museum tell the story of the Northamptonshire Regiment and the Northamptonshire Yeomanry, and their engagements across the world.